 - Independent Learners and Advocates.

 Students enrolled in the Mentoring Program have a wide variety of backgrounds and life experiences.
 Many students have learning styles which respond well to the structure and support Mentors can provide.
 Others thrive with the personal attention, utilizing the resource to gain confidence and independence in a new environment.
-Many find the connection with a Mentor valuable when juggling social involvement with academic expectations, especially during the first year.
+Many find the connection with a Mentor valuable when juggling social/athletic involvement with academic expectations, especially during the first year.